mwujek/Senior-Thesis/README.md

 - desaturate all of the iPad tones (gray or brown).
 - make 8 possibilities for each person.
 Right now there are only 4 different colors.
 - make the left the same colors as the right.
 If the types are the same, the colors should be too.
+- sounds for snapshot and changed value. attract or repel?

 - ### Installation
 - write copy for the information table